farhan-syah/spark/SPARK.md

 A: Yes.
 Works for 1-10 people as-is.
 Pod structure handles 10-50 people.

 **Q: What tools do we need?**
-A: Any board works - Trello, Notion, Linear, sticky notes, whiteboard.
+A: Any board works - digital kanban tools, sticky notes, whiteboard.

 **Q: What skills does our team need?**
 A: Work decomposition (breaking tasks into <1 week pieces) and an effective Product Owner who can prioritize, remove blockers, and communicate strategy.
 These skills develop with practice.